Habib-Ashraf-Hassan/Sentiment-analysis-NLP/README.md

 ### Correction
 If using the latest version of scikit-plot make sure to: modify the **scikit-plot** library to use **numpy.interp** instead of **scipy.interp.** Here’s how you can do it if you are using google colab:

--Navigate to the directory where the scikit-plot package is installed (usually inside /usr/local/lib/python3.10/dist-packages/scikitplot/).
+Navigate to the directory where the scikit-plot package is installed (usually inside /usr/local/lib/python3.10/dist-packages/scikitplot/).

--Open the metrics.py file.
+Open the metrics.py file.

 Replace _line 27_: